Comprehensive guide to intelligent automation

 Benefits of intelligent automation for business

 It’s no surprise that 35% of companies are already using intelligent automation in their business.
-And amongst the hold-outs, 35% are busy exploring the right AI tools for their teams.
+Amongst the latecomers, 35% are busy exploring the right AI tools for their teams.
 What are the chief advantages of intelligent automation for today’s businesses?

 Human errors love to slip into spreadsheets.
 One errant keystroke can rack up fines into the millions—like TransAlta’s cut-and-paste mishap that cost the power company $24 million.
 For tasks that require a strict recipe of clicks and keystrokes, software bots can handle the job with higher accuracy than humans.